MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-If the client can safely perform SVCB queries (e.g. via the proxy or an affiliated resolver), the client SHOULD follow the standard SVCB resolution process, selecting the smallest-Priority option that is compatible with the client and the proxy.
-The client SHOULD provide the final Target and port to the proxy, which will perform any required A and AAAA lookups.
+If the client can safely perform SVCB queries (e.g. via the proxy or an affiliated resolver), the client SHOULD follow the standard SVCB resolution process, selecting the smallest-SvcPriority option that is compatible with the client and the proxy.
+The client SHOULD provide the final TargetName and port to the proxy, which will perform any required A and AAAA lookups.

-Providing the proxy with the final Target has several benefits:
+Providing the proxy with the final TargetName has several benefits:

-* It allows the client to use the Dictionary, if present, which is only usable with a specific Target.
-The Dictionary may include information that enhances performance (e.g. alpn) and privacy (e.g. echconfig).
+* It allows the client to use the SvcParams, if present, which is only usable with a specific TargetName.
+The SvcParams may include information that enhances performance (e.g. alpn) and privacy (e.g. echconfig).